sloppyjuicy/cogniassist-docs/docs/Knowledge-Smalltalk.md

 ***Note*** -

 - You can add multi-line responses.
-- It is preferred to add five responses for an intent but you have the option to add over five responses as well.
+- It is preferred to add five responses for an intent, but you have the option to add over five responses as well.

 **Upload CSV file**